conectado/Blog/content/concurrency-patterns.md

 The most common way to achieve concurrency in an async runtime is to spawn new `Task`s to handle IO events. `Task` is a primitive provided by async runtimes that represents a unit of work.
 As IO events unblock this unit of work, it can then be scheduled on the same thread or another to run concurrently with other `Task`s.

 There's a price to pay for that convenience; any `Future` that `Task` is meant to execute must be `'static` and possibly `'Send`.
 For the latter, it's only a requirement if the task can be scheduled in different threads.
-This can be prevented by using constructs like `tokio::task::LocalSet`; although it can be a bit unwieldy, it will get rid of the `'Send` requirement.
+This can be prevented by using constructs like `tokio::task::LocalSet`; and although it can be a bit unwieldy, it will get rid of the `'Send` requirement.
 However, `'static` is a much harder requirement to get rid of.

 `'static` is a requirement because the spawned `Future` can be run at any later time, even outliving the scope of the block that originally spawned it.
 There are two ways to meet this requirement and have a mutable state: either by using a structure with internal mutability to store state or by having single ownership of the different pieces of state in different tasks and coordinating between them using channels.

 Another option is to stop using `spawn` altogether and instead try to run all the futures in a single task.
 To achieve this, there are functions available like `futures::future::select`, `futures::future::select_all`, or `tokio::select`, which don't require `'static`.
 Still, the `Future`s are themselves multiple units of work that exist at the same time; they can't share `&mut` references to the state.
 For that, again, you need structures with internal mutation.

 However, if we segregate the IO futures from state mutation, we could potentially have futures with no references to the shared state and a common block for handling the IO event for the future.
-On the common path, where no IO occurs, we can handle the IO event mutating state, directly holding an `&mut` reference.
+On the common path, where no IO occurs, we can handle the IO event mutating the state directly through a `&mut` reference.
 Yet, there's another approach that allows us to share mutable state between the IO structures.

 Normally, calling `.await` in an `async` function schedules a `Waker` associated with a task to be woken at some point in the future.
 The compiler automatically keeps track of the state of the future by generating an enum that represents the `await` point and keeps the state stored.
-Noticing that this coupling only exists so that the task can resume execution at the same point, we could structure our code so that each time the task is woken up, we try to sequentially advance work on all our IO and poll all our IO for new events.
+Noticing that this coupling only exists so that the task can resume execution at the same point, we could structure our code so that each time the task is woken up, we try to sequentially advance work and poll all our IO for new events.
 That way, all IO can also share references to mutable state.
-It's okay if this is a bit confusing right now; it will become quite clearer once we move into the concrete examples.
+It's okay if this is a bit confusing right now; it will become quite clearer once we move on to the concrete examples.

 Now, I'll introduce a simple problem that we will solve using these different modeling techniques for I/O concurrent code.
 It will give us some context to discuss the benefits and drawbacks of each of these patterns.